Alternatives to Animal Testing

 - Reduce, refine, and/or replace the use of animals in testing where feasible

-To accomplish this, ICCVAM is charged with the following functions:
+To accomplish its purposes, ICCVAM is charged with the following functions:

-- Coordinate the technical review and evaluation of new and revised test methods
+- Coordinate the technical review and evaluation of new, revised, or alternative test methods

-- Facilitate interagency and international harmonization of test protocols that encourage the reduction, refinement, or replacement of animal test methods
+- Foster interagency and international harmonization of test protocols that encourage reducing, refining, and replacing animal test methods

 - Facilitate and provide guidance on validation criteria and processes

-- Facilitate the acceptance of scientifically valid test methods
+- Promote the acceptance of scientifically valid test methods

-- Consider petitions from the public for review and evaluation of new and revised test methods for which there is evidence of scientific validity
+- Consider requests from the public to review and evaluate new, revised, or alternative test methods that have evidence of scientific validity

-- Make ICCVAM final test recommendations and agency responses available to the public
+- Make ICCVAM final test recommendations available to the public

 - Prepare reports on ICCVAM progress and accomplishments under the Act and make these available to the public